jcebidanes/numberGuessingGame/README.md

     }
     ...

-Every time user try they will received return about your hit and improve on the next time.
+Every time user try they will received return about your guess and improve on the next time.

+## Improve code semantic

+This part we will do little changes to improve *"readability"* on our code.
+First, we will put conditional inside on variable with a good name.

+    ...
+    int hit = secretNumber == userGuess;

+    if (hit) {
+    ...

+This way we read perfectly our if.
+Other change is use the same behaivor inside the else part.